Winter Safety Tips for Older Drivers

 Tip #1: Make Sure They’re Driving at Appropriate Times

 Nighttime and rush hour driving has the potential to be dangerous for even the best drivers.
 As you get older, it’s important to be aware of the times of day in which you are traveling.
-A great way to improve driver safety is by driving during the day and avoiding peak rush hours.
+A great tip to share with older drivers is to drive during the day and avoiding peak rush hours.

 No matter where you live, there will be periods in which the roads are more congested than normal.
-Start by getting a feel for what the rush hours are in your area, and plan any errands or activities outside of those times.
+Start by getting a feel for what the rush hours are in your area, and advise the older drivers in your life to plan any errands or activities outside of those times.

 In addition to avoiding rush hour and nighttime driving, another good rule of thumb is to always check the weather before hitting the road.
 Especially in the winter, conditions can be pretty unpredictable.
 Rain, snow, sleet, and beyond can throw a wrench into your travel plans.
-If you see the weather is going to be rough during the time in which you plan to drive, consider asking a friend or family member to give you a lift.
+If you see the weather is going to be rough during the time in which your loved one plans to drive, consider offering to give them a lift if possible.

 How DroneMobile Helps